Kantaria00/first_step/README.md

 # first_step
-This is my first step in git
+This is my first step on git